Porsche Cayenne hybrid reliability & safety rating

 Given its list price, we’d like more advanced driver aids to be standard on the Porsche Cayenne hybrid, and there’s little reliability data

 |Euro NCAP||Adult protection||Child protection||Safety assist|

-In terms of safety, it seems cynical in the extreme to ask extra for road-sign recognition and adaptive cruise control on a car costing £70,000, but the Cayenne did at least pass Euro NCAP independent safety evaluation with flying colours, as you can see from the score above.
+In terms of safety, it seems cynical in the extreme to ask extra for road-sign recognition and adaptive cruise control on a car costing nearly £75,000, but the Cayenne did at least pass Euro NCAP's independent safety evaluation with flying colours in 2017, as you can see from the scores above.

 Porsche Cayenne hybrid reliability & problems

 There’s very little data with which to judge the Porsche’s reliability, but the company has a good reputation for building solid cars that should be as durable as those of its rivals.
 There’s also a comprehensive warranty and European roadside assistance, so just be sure to maintain it properly according to the service schedule.
 And don’t expect parts or labour to be cheap if something does go wrong out of warranty.